 As part of the 21st Century Campus Initiative, the University of Washington Bothell introduced the Bachelor of Science in Electrical Engineering (BSEE) program in January 2010.
 This was followed by the introduction of the Master of Science in Electrical Engineering (MSEE) in Winter 2015.
-For more information on the master's degree please visit the MSEE page.

 The BSEE Program provides the highest quality of educational experience inherent in a degree from the University of Washington.
-UW Bothell's world-class faculty are dedicated to teaching and building excellence and expertise through strong student-faculty relationships, small classes and hands-on, experiential learning principles.
-The BSEE program is accredited by ABET, and it specifically focusses on meeting the critical needs of technology-dependent employers in the Puget Sound region.
+UW Bothell’s world-class faculty are dedicated to teaching and building excellence and expertise through strong student-faculty relationships, small classes and hands-on, experiential learning principles.

 The program provides a rigorous educational experience in which students master the fundamentals and applications of electricity, electronics, and electromagnetism.
 The curriculum emphasizes design, teamwork, ethics, entrepreneurship, and civic responsibility.
 During their academic career at the University of Washington Bothell students grow to understand the impact of engineering solutions in global, economic, environmental and societal contexts.

 The BSEE Program encourages applications from students with unique and varied cultural and life experiences.
-UW Bothell emphasizes close collaboration between students and faculty through team-based projects, presentations, research opportunities, internships and work-study programs, creating a positive, experiential, learning environment.
+UW Bothell emphasizes close collaboration between students and faculty through team-based projects, presentations, research opportunities, internships and work-study programs, creating a positive, experiential, learning environment

 The Advisory Board for the Bachelor of Science in Electrical Engineering degree at University of Washington Bothell has developed, adopted, and maintained a well-defined set of educational objectives and desired student outcomes.